-In 2005, then-Senator Stoll resigned his seat in the legislature to become the City Administrator of the City of Festus, Missouri – his hometown – a position he held for four years.
+In 2005, Stoll returned to Jefferson County to serve as the City Administrator of Festus, Missouri, a position he held for four years.

-In May of 2009, he was named Director of Administration for Jefferson County, Missouri.
-He became the first director to serve under the Home Rule Charter of Jefferson County and held that position until taking the oath of office to become a Public Service Commissioner on June 4, 2012.
+In 2009, Stoll was named Director of Administration for Jefferson County, Missouri, becoming the first director to serve under the Home Rule Charter of Jefferson County.

 Commissioner Stoll and his wife, Kathy, have four children (Emily Stoll, deceased) and five grandchildren.